imranpciu/sentiment_analysis_api/README.md

 # Dependencies
-Dependencies
   > python: 3.9.1

   > Django: 4.2.2

   > Transformers: 4.30.2

-  > Other dependencies : find on requerements.txt
+  > Other dependencies: You can find on requerements.txt

 Running the API Locally
   1. Start the Django development server